ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 ### Training and Validation Set

-The dataset we used to train our models is Sentiment140 [].
+The dataset we used to train our models is Sentiment140 (Go et al., 2009).
 It is a balanced dataset containing around 1.6 million tweets, with 0.8 million tweets each for tweets with positive and negative sentiment.
 Sentiment polarity is labeled by 0 and 4, corresponding to negative and positive sentiment.
 The data is mined and classified using emoticons.
 The emoticons are removed in the tweets afterwards.
 A tweet was labeled as positive if it contained emoticons with positive sentiment, and vice versa.
-This method has been shown effective for identifying the sentiment [].
+This method has been shown effective for identifying the sentiment (Read et al., 2005).
 The data would be preprocessed.
 An appropriate amount of tweets would be randomly selected when training each classifier and splitted into training and validation set by a customized ratio.

 ### Testing Set